 The conversation around PTSD has changed over time mainly due to the public consensus that it is not only something that primarily affects military members.
 PTSD can occur in all people regardless of gender, ethnicity, or nationality at any age.
-However, studies have shown that communities of colour have been disproportionately affected by the disorder.
-PTSD is now so common amongst the general population that it has become easier to misidentify the symptoms.

 Specific symptoms of PTSD can vary in severity.
 Examples include:

 - Involuntary flashbacks and intrusive thoughts may be so vivid that a person can re-experience the trauma for the first time.
 These intrusions can also manifest as recurring nightmares where an individual relives the trauma against their will repeatedly.

 - Avoiding reminders of places and people that may cause distressing thoughts or trigger traumatic memories.
 This avoidance frequently causes individuals to resist talking about what happened or how they feel.

 - There are general changes in mood and the ability to remember important aspects of a traumatic event.
 These altered thoughts may distort beliefs in ourselves and others, causing feelings of guilt, fear, anger, shame, detachment from others, or inability to experience general satisfaction.

 - Reactionary symptoms include being easily irritable; behaving recklessly; acting in a self-destructive way; being overtly watchful and suspicious of others; Having issues with sleep or concentration.